HassanSattar3/HassanSattar3/README.md

 ---

-"No Knowledge is worse then false knowledge"
+"False Knowledge is worse then false No Knowledge"